uqlibrary/technology-training/README.md

 ### GIS sessions

-These sessions focus on dealing with geospatial data, using QGIS, the OpenStreetMap database, and a variety of other data sources.
+These sessions focus on dealing with geospatial data, using QGIS, uMap, the OpenStreetMap database, and a variety of other data sources.

 | Title | Course notes | Live collaborative pad | Video |
 |:-|:-:|:-:|:-:|